wminshew/blog/_posts/2018-03-27-personal-constitutions.markdown

 Eventually the triggers happen so easily & often that it feels like you’re running your mind in debug mode.
 At that point, you won’t be able to get away from the error throwing when you violate one of them even if you wanted to.

-For concreteness and perhaps inspiration, I want to walk you through my own thought process.
+For concreteness, I will walk you through my own chosen outputs, which are largely truth-seeking or character-related in nature.
-I label my own set of outputs my “Personal Constitution,” to appropriately recognize it as a formal agreement with myself.
+I label my own set of outputs my “Personal Constitution,” to appropriately recognize it as a formal agreement with myself, and I try to review it first thing every morning.
 My document serves two main purposes:

 1. it is a single location where I collect my thoughts about what I believe to be true, what kind of person I wish to be, and what kind of life I wish to live; and
 2. it is a source of feedback when I review it, both to question how closely I have lived up to my ideals in the past, and to plant seeds for the future.

 It is a deeply personal document, and while some elements I believe are timeless, others may only relate to specific, temporary circumstances I am fixated on or struggling with today.
+You may not agree with everything I've chosen to include, and that's ok; these are beliefs and ideas that resonant _with me_.
+You also may not fully understand everything I've included, as each line now holds rich contextual history in my own brain far beyond what words on a page represent.
-I am publishing it to serve as a potential source of inspiration for others, and also as a filter for inbound communication.
+That said, I am publishing it to serve as a potential source of inspiration for others, and also as a filter for inbound communication[^8].
 Unlike Franklin, Covey, Dalio, Peterson, et al, I am not here to espouse any particular set of principles.
 Rather, the point I am trying to make is at a slightly higher abstraction level: it is the daily practice of choosing, reviewing, reflecting, and editing one’s principles that is powerful.
 Not necessarily any particular principles in and of themselves (though for each person, over time, I expect some convergence to a set they find resonant.)